Test and debug bots using Bot Framework Web Chat

 Web Chat Inspector

-Custom question answering, a feature of Azure Cognitive Service for Language, is the updated version of the QnA Maker service.
+Custom question answering, a feature of Azure AI Language, is the updated version of the QnA Maker service.
 For more information about question-and-answer support in Composer, see Natural language processing.

 Language Understanding (LUIS) will be retired on 1 October 2025.
 Beginning 1 April 2023, you won't be able to create new LUIS resources.
-A newer version of language understanding is now available as part of Azure Cognitive Service for Language.
+A newer version of language understanding is now available as part of Azure AI Language.

-Conversational language understanding (CLU), a feature of Azure Cognitive Service for Language, is the updated version of LUIS.
+Conversational language understanding (CLU), a feature of Azure AI Language, is the updated version of LUIS.
 For more information about question-and-answer support in Composer, see Natural language processing.

 You can view bot state, LUIS, QnA, and other trace activities, as well as track properties in memory.
 All of these features are located in the diagnostics panes at the bottom of the Composer window.